Many or all companies we feature compensate us. Compensation and editorial

 Can I make more than interest-only payments during my HELOC draw period if I want to?

 Yes.
 A HELOC is a revolving line of credit that allows you to borrow and repay the funds during the draw period.
 You can always pay more than the required interest-only payments.
-In fact, if you’re using the HELOC as intended, your goal should be to repay the principal as quickly as possible.
+If you’re using the HELOC as intended, your goal should be to repay the principal as fast as possible.

 If I make interest-only payments during the draw period, will I still pay interest during the repayment period?

 Yes.
-Interest is charged on a HELOC any time there is an outstanding balance.
+Interest is charged on a HELOC any time you have an outstanding balance.
 When you’re in the draw period, you’re often just required to make interest payments.
 Once you’ve entered the repayment period, you must pay for interest plus reduce the balance with principal payments.